-Indiana University of Pennsylvania is committed to maintaining a learning and work environment that is free from sexual harassment and sexual violence.
+Indiana University of Pennsylvania is committed to maintaining a learning and work environment that is free from sexual harassment, sexual violence, retaliation, and other prohibited misconduct.

-Acts of sexual harassment or sexual violence, including sexual assault, dating violence, domestic violence, and stalking, seriously undermine the atmosphere of trust and respect that is essential to a university community.
+Acts of sexual harassment or sexual violence, including sexual assault, sexual exploitation, dating violence, domestic violence, and stalking, seriously undermine the atmosphere of trust and respect that is essential to a university community.

 Moreover, sexual harassment and sexual violence are legally prohibited and will not be tolerated.
-Sexual harassment and sexual violence are forms of sex discrimination prohibited under Title VII of the Civil Rights Act of 1964, Title IX of the Education
+They are forms of sex discrimination prohibited under Title VII of the Civil Rights Act of 1964, Title IX of the Education

 Amendments of 1972, and the Pennsylvania Human Relations Act.

-It is imperative that all employees, students, vendors, and designated volunteers comply with federal, state, and local laws, government regulations, and court orders which relate to sexual harassment and sexual violence.
+It is imperative that all employees, students, vendors, and designated volunteers comply with federal, state, and local laws, government regulations, and court orders which relate to sexual misconduct.

-To read the policy in its entirety, please download the IUP Sexual Harassment and Sexual Violence Policy
+To read the policy in its entirety, please download the IUP Sexual Misconduct Policy

 (pdf), or download by subsections as follows: